EduRenesto/abcg/README.md

 - *GL-Ball*: A simple Arkanoid clone, with some influences from the `DX-Ball` DOS game and the `One More Brick` mobile game. [live demo](https://renesto.netlify.app/courses/cg/gl-ball) [report](./reports/a1.gl-ball.pdf)
+- *A Completely Normal Tour of Sponza*: A demo loading and rendering the Crytek Sponza scene, using an ECS architecture, with lazy loading.
+For now it doesn't load textures, it uses the vertex normals as the colors instead. [live demo](https://renesto.netlify.app/courses/cg/sponza) [report](./reports/a2.sponza.pdf)

 ### Reports